mruballos/CPPinpoint/README.md

 # CPPinpoint

-Our goal is to create an Amazon Pinpoint mobile application that exposes a Web Console and API to manage Pinpoint resources, track app usage and evaluate the performance of push notification campaigns.
-The primary goal will be to quickly get information on a app trends, segments and campaign performance with a secondary goal of taking action.
+CPPinpoint is an easy to use mobile application designed to manage campaigns and segments for your selected application(s).
+Campaigns are used to send notifications to your application’s users to increase interactiveness.

 ### Getting Started
 Required Components: